How to Eat Like a Roman at Christmas

 La Vigilia: Christmas Eve fish-based dinner

 La Vigilia, or Christmas Eve, is an important dinner in the festive Calendar.
 According to the Catholic religion, no meat should be consumed so a lighter, fish-based dinner is prepared.
 Most Roman families will kick-off with the frittura mista, pieces of fish and vegetable which are battered and deep-fried until golden.
 Typical fritti include zucchini, eggplant, peppers, broccoli, cauliflower, carrot, potato, anchovies, calamari, shrimp and even apple and sage leaves.
 This is generally followed by a seafood-based pasta such a spaghetti alle vongole (spaghetti with clams), zuppa di pesce (fish stew) or whole baked fish.

 There is no universally traditional dish for Italian Christmas lunch, but it will usually be a culinary celebration of meaty, fatty dishes after the abstinence of the previous evening.
 Common primi (first courses) include meat-filled pasta such as ravioli, cappelletti or agnolotti cooked in broth.

 Hearty baked pasta dishes are also often found on tables up and down the country.
-The classic Lasagna alla Bolognese with its layers of rich meat ragù, creamy béchamel sauce and fresh pasta one of the top examples of festive extravagance.
+The classic lasagne alla bolognese with its layers of rich meat ragù, creamy béchamel sauce and fresh pasta one of the top examples of festive extravagance.
 This is followed by a second course of roasted meat and vegetables with lamb and potatoes being a popular choice in Rome.
-All of course finished off with the ever-present panettone, pandoro and torrone along with mandarins and nuts.
+All, of course, finished off with the ever-present panettone, pandoro, and torrone along with mandarins and nuts.